Chapter 40. Home Inspector Licensing Regulations

 2. Any voluntary surrendering of a related license, certificate, or registration done in connection with a disciplinary action in another jurisdiction.

-3. Any conviction, finding of guilt, or plea of guilty, regardless of adjudication or deferred adjudication, in any jurisdiction of the United States of any (i) misdemeanor involving moral turpitude, sexual offense, non-marijuana drug distribution, or physical injury or relating to performing a home inspection or (ii) felony, there being no appeal pending therefrom or the time for appeal having lapsed.
+3. Any conviction, finding of guilt, or plea of guilty, regardless of adjudication or deferred adjudication, in any jurisdiction of the United States of any misdemeanor, except marijuana convictions, or felony for which there is no appeal pending or the time for appeal has lapsed.
 Review of convictions shall be subject to the requirements of § 54.1-204 of the Code of Virginia.
-Any plea of nolo contendere shall be considered a conviction for the purpose of this section.

 Statutory Authority